KristerV/heliumpay-budgetweb-backend/README.md

 # Helium budget proposal

-A Budget Proposal system for Helium Payments.
-Since budget proposals are very connected to Masternodes, it may as well be a Masternode management center.
+A Budget Proposal system for Helium Payments with the Masternode functions that make sense.

+**All of this is open for suggestions and we are looking for developers/designers to help.**

 ## Architecture

-- Backend (node.js)
+- Backend (Node.js)
 	- Helium-core communication
 	- Database for conversations
 	- Public API